cloudmesh-book/book-latex-2018/cloud-clusters/chapters/login-node.md

 like experience.
 Please inform yourself about gitbash and install it.

-## Older Version of Windows
+## Older Version of Windows or Windows Home

-Older versions of Windows are not supported and if you take one of our classes, we will not support you or answer any questions.
-We know that these version do not work for mor advanced features that cloud programs rely on and thus we recommend you update your OS.
+Older versions of Windows are not supported and if you take one of our classes, we will not support you or answer any questions about it.
+We know that these version do not work for more advanced features that cloud programs rely on and thus we recommend you update your OS.
+For example we wasted in one case 4 hours of support just because a student did not want to tell us that they were using an old version of Windows.
+Please trust us and **do not use such an OS**.
+You safe yourself many hours of work.
+Instead use a bootable USB stick or buy yourself a raspbery PI in case you can not upgrade your OS.

 ## Raspbery PI